 Murdering his father, though, is just the tip of the iceberg.
-After this killing and the anger it produced, there are countless innocents who Hulk hurt because of his condition.
+After this killing, there are countless innocents who Hulk hurt because of his condition.
 Not to mention his loved ones, like his wife Betty or his friend Rick Jones.
 Throughout Immortal Hulk, Al Ewing shows them as damaged characters for a number of reasons.
 In a sort of vicious circle where troubles aggravate anger and anger produces more troubles, Hulk became a sort of calamity people can do nothing about.

 It is common knowledge that Bruce and other superheroes tried endlessly to find a solution, but in his version Ewing stresses the big theme of personal responsibility.
 Bruce isn’t just a victim of a terrible accident, he is a threat to others because he can’t get a solid grasp on his personality.
 His being dangerous isn’t a matter of misfortune, but the direct consequences of what he actually is.